 5. Northern Arizona University

 Northern Arizona University is a reasonably priced public university near the Grand Canyon.
 The Grand Canyon is one of the greatest sites in America and a UNESCO World Heritage Site.
-Grand Canyon National Park had almost 6 million visitors, 200,000 tent campers and over 300,000 backcountry campers in 2016.
-Plus, Coconino Nationa Forest surrounds Northern Arizona University.
+Grand Canyon National Park had almost 6 million visitors, 200,000 tent campers, and over 300,000 backcountry campers in 2016.
+Plus, Coconino National Forest surrounds Northern Arizona University.
 In Coconino, there are a dozen campgrounds and an array of hikes in the Flagstaff Ranger district alone.
 Coconino has an area for bouldering and a sport climbing area.
 During your time on campus, you can take advantage of the 38-foot climbing wall.
 It has ten ropes and a bouldering cave.
 Climbing programs for beginner to advanced are offered, with free Top Rope Belay clinics.
-Plus, incoming freshman can take part in the Wilderness Welcome in August before school starts.
+Plus, incoming freshmen can participate in the Wilderness Welcome in August before school starts.
 It’s a 2-credit course with other new students where you go backpacking, rock climbing or hiking.
-If you’re interested in pursuing a career with state departments of forestry or state land departments, NAU offers a bachelor of science in forestry which is accredited by the Society of American Foresters.
+If you’re interested in pursuing a career with state departments of forestry or state land departments, NAU offers a bachelor of science in forestry, which is accredited by the Society of American Foresters.

 Average Net Price: $14,678